jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 Or you could say it this way if you want: “When should Hexagonal Architecture be applied to a project?”.
 Well, the answer may be the most hated answer by silver bullet hunters: “It depends”.

-For small projects, maybe “the cure is worse than the disease”, so that solving trivial problems doesn’t deserve the extra complexity added by the architecture.
+- For __small projects__, maybe “the cure is worse than the disease”, so that solving trivial problems doesn’t deserve the extra complexity added by the architecture.

-For medium/large projects, which are supposed to have a long life cycle, and are supposed to be modified many times during their lifetime, using Hexagonal Architecture will be worth it in the long-term.
+- For __medium/large projects__, which are supposed to have a long life cycle, and are supposed to be modified many times during their lifetime, using Hexagonal Architecture will be worth it in the long-term.

-Some might say that they don’t need Hexagonal Architecture if they know for sure that the technology or frameworks used in the project are not going to change (e.g. because they are tied to a specific technology for some reason).
+Some might say that they don’t need Hexagonal Architecture if they know for sure that the __technology or frameworks used in the project are not going to change__ (e.g. because they are tied to a specific technology for some reason).
 Well, even in this case Ports and Adapters Pattern is useful, because you could add mock adapters to be used when devices/services the application depends on are not available, or you could add adapters for different runtime enviroments (development, test, production).

 <div id="tc8"></div>
 ### 8.- IMPLEMENTATION STEPS

-The starting point is the application as a black box, with ports interfaces defined around it, at both driver and driven sides, for interaction with the ouside world.
+The starting point is the __application as a black box, with ports interfaces defined__ around it, at both driver and driven sides, for interaction with the ouside world.

-At the beginning maybe you still can’t define completely every driven port, as you still don’t know exactly all the needings the application will have regarding the purpose of the port.
+At the beginning maybe you __still can’t define completely every driven port__, as you still don’t know exactly all the needings the application will have regarding the purpose of the port.
 Or maybe you missed some driven port.
-But these needings will arise when developing the inside of the hexagon, i.e. the implementation of the driver ports.
+But these __needings will arise when developing the inside of the hexagon__, i.e. the implementation of the driver ports.

-So, for developing a hexagonal application from scratch, here is the order in which adapters are constructed and added at both driver and driven sides, until getting all done:
+So, for developing a hexagonal application from scratch, here is the __order in which adapters are constructed and added__ at both driver and driven sides, until getting all done:

 <div id="tc8-1"></div>
 #### 8.1.- TEST DRIVER ADAPTERS / MOCK DRIVEN ADAPTERS

-Driver side: For each driver port, construct a test adapter, and implement the driver port driven by the tests.
-BDD can be used here for implementing driver ports, and the test cases would be GWT scenarios.
+- _Driver side_: For each driver port, construct a test adapter, and implement the driver port driven by the tests.
+BDD can be used here for implementing driver ports, and the test cases would be [GWT scenarios](https://martinfowler.com/bliki/GivenWhenThen.html).

-Driven side: When implementing a driver port, you may need to use driven ports.
+- _Driven side_: When implementing a driver port, you may need to use driven ports.
 In such a case, construct mock adapters for them.

 Once you have implemented all the driver ports and mocked the driven ports, you are done.

-At this point the hexagon is complete, with tests at driver side and mocks at driven side.
-The application can be tested in isolation.
+At this point the __hexagon is complete__, with tests at driver side and mocks at driven side.
+The application __can be tested in isolation__.

-Next steps are for adding “real” driver and driven adapters for each port as you need, depending on the communication requirements with the outside world.
+__Next steps are for adding “real” driver and driven adapters__ for each port as you need, depending on the communication requirements with the outside world.
 For example, you may need Web UI and REST API adapters for the driver side; and SQL database and app-to-app adapters for the driven side.

 <div id="tc8-2"></div>
 #### 8.2.- REAL DRIVER ADAPTERS / MOCK DRIVEN ADAPTERS

-Driver side: For each driver port, construct and add the “real” driver adapters you need.
-For example a Web UI, a REST API, … Driven side: Keep the mock adapters you constructed in step (1).
+- _Driver side_: For each driver port, construct and add the “real” driver adapters you need.
+For example a Web UI, a REST API, …

+- _Driven side_: Keep the mock adapters you constructed in step (1).

 This way you can test the new driver adapters.

 <div id="tc8-3"></div>
 #### 8.3.- TEST DRIVER ADAPTERS / REAL DRIVEN ADAPTERS

-Driver side: Configure each driver port with the test driver adapter constructed in step (1).
+- _Driver side_: Configure each driver port with the test driver adapter constructed in step (1).

-Driven side: For each driven port, construct and add the “real” driven adapters you need.
+- _Driven side_: For each driven port, construct and add the “real” driven adapters you need.
 For example a database adapter, an email notification adapter, …

 This way you can test the new driven adapters.

 <div id="tc8-4"></div>
 #### 8.4.- REAL DRIVER ADAPTERS / REAL DRIVEN ADAPTERS

-Driver side: Configure each driver port with a “real” driver adapter constructed in step (2).
+- _Driver side_: Configure each driver port with a “real” driver adapter constructed in step (2).

-Driven side: Configure each driven port with a “real” driven adapter constructed in step (3).
+- _Driven side_: Configure each driven port with a “real” driven adapter constructed in step (3).

 This way you can test the application end to end, including “real” adapters at both driver and driven sides.

 At this point you are done.
-You can configure every port with the adapter you wish, and run the application with any combination of ports and adapters configuration.
+You can __configure every port with the adapter you wish__, and __run the application with any combination__ of ports and adapters configuration.

 <div id="tc9"></div>
 ### 9.- LINKS